nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 type AzureManagedControlPlaneClassSpec struct {
 	...

-	// ManagedClusterTemplate is the ASO ManagedCluster to be used as a template from which new
+	// ASOManagedClusterTemplate is the ASO ManagedCluster to be used as a template from which new
 	// ManagedClusters will be created.
-	ManagedClusterTemplate map[string]interface{} `json:"managedClusterTemplate"`
+	ASOManagedClusterTemplate map[string]interface{} `json:"asoManagedClusterTemplate"`
 }
 ```